Post by Melissa Stanton, AARP (Updated March 31):

 Complete Streets is a transportation planning policy that directs community leaders to consider the needs of all users — drivers as well as pedestrians, bicyclists, public transit users and people with disabilities — when creating or repairing roads.
 The goal is to establish walkable neighborhoods that have sidewalks, crosswalks, benches, shade trees, proper lighting and more.

-San Antonio, El Paso and Dallas are among the more than 300 local jurisdictions in the U.S. that are also committed to Complete Streets policies.
+El Paso and Dallas and San Antonio are among the more than 300 local jurisdictions in the U.S. that are also committed to Complete Streets policies.
 Learn more from the National Complete Streets Coalition and at Safe Streets Texas.

 The South Austin Senior Activity Center is conveniently located near a city bus stop.
 Unfortunately, getting from the bus stop to the senior center requires crossing four lanes of fast-moving traffic.